Donor Profile

 How much ODA does Norway contribute?

-Norway was the second-largest donor in proportion to the size of its economy.
-The country spent 0.93% of its GNI on ODA in 2021.
-OECD preliminary data shows Norway dropped below Sweden, with 0.86% ODA/GNI in 2022.
+In 2023, Norway was the 10th largest DAC donor in proportion to the size of its economy.
+The country spent 1.09% of its GNI on ODA in 2023.
 There is broad political support for Norway to return to a 1% ODA/GNI ratio.

 How is Norwegian ODA changing?

-ODA decreased by 12% between 2020 and 2021, driven by high inflation due to a price increase in raw materials such as oil and gas, electricity, and fish, of which Norway is a large producer.
-However, soaring petroleum revenues due to the war in Ukraine drastically increased Norway’s GNI in 2022, a trend that has continued into 2023.
+ODA increased by 11% between 2021-2022.
+However, soaring petroleum revenues due to the war in Ukraine drastically increased Norway’s GNI in 2022, a trend that has continued.

-Over the past decade, in-donor refugee spending has decreased from a peak of 18% of ODA in 2016 to 1% of ODA in 2021.
-While the government decided to increase ODA spending on refugee costs in 2022 due to the Russian invasion of Ukraine, estimated costs comprise 3.7% of ODA in 2023 and are expected to remain low in future years.
+While the government decided to increase ODA spending on refugee costs in 2022 due to the Russian invasion of Ukraine, estimated IDRCs comprised 3.7% of ODA in 2023 and are expected to remain low in future years.

 Where is Norwegian ODA allocated?